datateathyme/Data-science-bootcamp-batch10/Spreadsheets/Google sheets.md

 - [x] Data Entry
 - [x] Array Formular
-    - To Do
+    - 🍱 **To Do**
       1. Format to dollar
-      2. Increaase salary by 10% next year
+      2. Increaase salary dropdown list by 10% - 30% next year
       3. Create email address for each employee
       4. Check if email is valid